atbcb/ICTTestingBaseline/_baselines/index.md

 ---
 ## Overview

-The [Information and Communication Technology](https://www.access-board.gov/ict/#defICT) (ICT) Testing Baselines establish the minimum requirements for evaluating the conformance of ICT with the [Revised Section 508 of the Rehabilitation Act of 1973](https://www.access-board.gov/ict), as amended (29 U.S.C.
+The [Information and Communication Technology](https://www.access-board.gov/ict/#defICT) (ICT) Testing Baseline Portfolio establishes the minimum requirements for evaluating the conformance of ICT with the [Revised Section 508 of the Rehabilitation Act of 1973](https://www.access-board.gov/ict), as amended (29 U.S.C.
 794d).
-These Baselines serve as a critical benchmark for evaluating the quality of test processes that support digital accessibility conformance across federal agencies.
+These Baselines are a benchmark for test processes that determine Section 508 conformance for ICT across federal agencies.

+The purpose of the ICT Testing Baselines is to provide a standardized set of components for evaluating Section 508 conformance.
+Incorporating the Baseline tests into a test process ensures that necessary elements are tested, reducing the risk of overlooking important requirements.
+The Baseline provides clear guidance on what needs to be tested, helping organizations assess the accuracy of their testing methodology and tools.

 What the ICT Testing Baseline Is:

-* A collection of procedures that define the critical elements a conformance test process should evaluate.
+* A comprehensive set of test components that a Section 508 conformance test process should include to ensure full coverage of all requirements.
-* A framework for evaluating Section 508 conformance test processes, providing a unified way to determine how they align with the applicable Baseline tests.
-* An approach that helps agencies apply a consistent approach to accessibility testing.
-* Testing tool agnostic.
+* Independent of any testing tools.

 What the ICT Testing Baseline Is NOT:

 * A step-by-step testing procedure or methodology.
 * A specific testing tool or software for Section 508 conformance testing.

+The Portfolio includes a Baseline for Web and a Baseline for Documents.
+Additional Baselines will be developed for all ICT covered by Section 508 including software and hardware.

-## ICT Testing Baseline for Web Accessibility
+### ICT Testing Baseline for Web Accessibility

-The [ICT Testing Baseline for Web](web-baselines/introduction/), version 3.1 (published April 1, 2024), sets the standard for testing web content against Section 508 compliance requirements.
+The [ICT Testing Baseline for Web](web-baselines/introduction/), version 3.1 (published April 1, 2024), sets the standard for testing web content for conformance with Section 508 compliance requirements.
 This baseline is recognized as a Best Practice by the Federal CIO Council’s Accessibility Community of Practice (ACOP).
 Federal agencies are encouraged to adopt this baseline when evaluating web content for accessibility.

-[Previous versions of the Baseline for Web](https://github.com/atbcb/ICTTestingBaseline/releases) are available on the Github repository.

-## ICT Testing Baseline for Electronic Documents
+### ICT Testing Baseline for Electronic Documents

-The [ICT Testing Baseline for Electronic Documents](document-baselines/00introductionDocs/), Version 1.0 (published September 30, 2024), sets the standard for testing all types of electronic documents against Section 508 compliance requirements.
-Federal agencies are encouraged to adopt this baseline when evaluating non-web electronic documents for accessibility, ensuring coverage of both present and future formats.
+The [ICT Testing Baseline for Electronic Documents](document-baselines/00introductionDocs/), Version 1.0 (published September 30, 2024), sets the standard for testing all types of electronic documents for conformance with Section 508 compliance requirements.
+Federal agencies are encouraged to adopt this baseline when evaluating non-web electronic documents for accessibility.

-## Future ICT Testing Baselines

-In addition to web content and electronic documents, the ICT Testing Baseline Portfolio will expand to include future baselines for software, hardware, and other potential types of ICT.
-These upcoming baselines will harmonize accessibility testing processes in diverse ICT domains and ensure consistent conformance to Section 508 requirements across federal agencies.

-This section will also provide announcements about the development and progress of these future baselines as they become available.

-## WCAG 2.2

-The [Section 508 requirements for electronic content](https://www.access-board.gov/ict/#E205-content) reference the WCAG 2.0 Level A and AA Success Criteria.
-Although Section 508 does not mandate compliance with WCAG 2.2, the Baseline references the improved explanations and guidance from WCAG 2.2 documentation.
+### Understanding WCAG Version

+While Section 508 requires WCAG 2.0 Level A and AA, Baseline tests with applicable WCAG success criteria (SC) reference the latest version (2.2) of WCAG Understanding SC articles.
+These updated Understanding SC articles provided improved clarity and explanations and informed the development of the Baseline tests.
+However, the Baselines are mapped only to Section 508 (and WCAG 2.0) requirements.

 ## How to Contribute